Best Women’s Running Tights of 2025

 • Lack of pockets

 The Tracksmith Women’s Turnover Tights perfectly blend functionality and comfort.
 They are made of a luxurious fabric and allow room for unrestricted movement.
-They are also super stylish and equipped with ankle zips that make them easy to take on and off.
-Our testers loved how the brushed fabric felt against their skin.
-We found these tights to be an excellent option for runs in 30-degree Fahrenheit temperatures and up to mid-50s.
-The fabric breathes very well and isn’t heavy.
-You can choose lined or unlined tights with a lightweight brief.
+They are also super-stylish and equipped with ankle zips that make them easy to take on and off.
+We loved how the brushed fabric felt against our skin and looked forward to putting them on for our chilly-to-cold weather runs.

 It is common to find that your most comfortable tights do not excel in the performance department, especially in bad weather, but that’s a non-issue with these.
 These tights shed light precipitation and dry quickly once wet.
 A zippered back pocket can store gels, keys, or a credit card, and the elastic waistband ensures they don’t fall down or move around.
+Two smaller drop-in pockets provide additional storage for small items.

 Material: Nylon, elastane